 RYA PowerBoat Scheme – Stages 1, 2 and Safety Boat

 The Club is an RYA Recognised Training Centre (RTC) and takes great care in maintaining up to date records of all courses and numbers of Members who have participated on such courses.

 The Club owns 5 Optimist, 2 Pico dinghies which were purchased with the aid of grant funding from the Sports Council.
 These dinghies have been used every year for training purposes for the young beginners to the sport.
 A grant of £5,000 was secured from the ‘Foundation for Sport and the Arts’ in 1994 which was used towards a new Rescue Boat, Engine and Road Trailer.
 Many of these items have been refreshed in the past number of years.
-In addition the Club has purchased 2 Toppers and 3 GP14s.
+In addition the Club has purchased 2 RS Visions in 2016, we own 2 Toppers and 1 GP14.
 In 2013 a RS Feva, double handed dinghy was purchased to support this area of pathway training in junior groups.

 Members are encouraged to increase their skills by becoming Senior Sailing Instructors, Dinghy Sailing Instructors, PowerBoat Instructors, Club Race Coaches and Club Race Officers.
 The policy within the Club is to subsidise these courses with the only request that Members who gain these qualifications being asked to undertake/run courses at CAYC as well as their potential commitments to other clubs.

 The Club ensures that during the months of July – August approx. 3 courses within the Youth Sailing Scheme are run each year.
 For adults Wednesday training/coaching sessions are held during April, May and June with a formal Assessment Weekend course within the National Sailing Scheme held each year, normally in July.